 Check the food label to see if vitamin D has been added to a particular product.
 One eight-ounce serving of milk usually has 25% of the daily value (DV) of vitamin D. The DV is based on a total daily intake of 400 IU of vitamin D. So, a serving of milk with 25% of the DV of vitamin D contains 100 IU.

 It is often difficult to get all the vitamin D you need from sunlight and food alone.
 Some people with underlying conditions may need to take vitamin D supplements to support bone health.

 Vitamin D Supplements

-Before adding a vitamin D supplement, check to see if any of the other supplements, multivitamins, or medications you take contain vitamin D. Many calcium supplements also contain vitamin D.
+Before adding a vitamin D supplement, check to see if any of the other supplements, multivitamins, or medications you take contain vitamin D. Many calcium supplements also contain some vitamin D.

 There are two types of vitamin D supplements.
 They are vitamin D2 (ergocalciferol) and vitamin D3 (cholecalciferol).
 Both types are good for bone health.

 Vitamin D supplements can be taken with or without food and the full amount can be taken at one time.
 While your body needs vitamin D to absorb calcium, you do not need to take vitamin D at the same time as a calcium supplement.
 If you need help choosing a vitamin D supplement, ask your healthcare provider to recommend one.